csancheze/Nxt-Movie/README.md

 by Cesar San, [Isaac Galvan](https://github.com/isaacgalvan10) and [Ernest1589](https://github.com/ernest1589) Contact me by Email: cesanchezesc@gmail.com

-List of Technologies
+List of Technologies:

- Markup :
--HTML
--CSS
--SCSS
--Bulma
--Javascript
--APIs
+-HTML.

+-CSS.

+-SCSS.

+-Bulma.

+-Javascript.

+-APIs.

 NXT movie is an app to look for a movie and get the streaming services you can use to watch it.